Group

 ![]() |

-- Merge cannot process point objects, while Group can operate on text and point objects.
+- Merge cannot operate on point objects, while group can operate on point objects in text layers.

 Related Topics